alpacahq/typescript-sdk/README.md

 #### Example

-Below is an example of how to use the REST API methods.
+Below is an example of how to use the REST API.

 ```ts
 const {